This post covers some of my favorite tools for remote work, the ones I use on at least a weekly, if not daily basis.

 If you haven’t picked up on it by now my reviews are not super scientific nor do I care, understand, or get into the backstory of my tools.
 I just care about whether they work to do the task I need.

 Whenever I need to blur something out, like the client names in the Toggl report images above, I open the picture in Skitch, use the blur tool, export it, and go.
 Simple, quick, and easy.

-I’m always looking to get things done more efficiently so if you have a favorite tool that you love, please let me know by emailing me at email@example.com or head over to Instagram @liveworktravelig and send me a message!
+I’m always looking to get things done more efficiently so if you have a favorite tool that you love, please let me know by heading over to Instagram @liveworktravelig and send me a message!
 If you’d like more freelancing tips and advice, check out this post with tips on how to get started.

 If you want more freelancing help, get my 22-page free guide.
 It’s called Your Freelancing Roadmap: Discover the 9 simple steps that lead to a six-figure income.